computationalstylistics/stylo/README.md

 ## Installation issues

-**NOTE** (Mac OS users): the package “stylo” requires X11 support being installed.
+**NOTE** (Mac OS users): the package `stylo` requires X11 support being installed.
 To quote "R for Mac OS X FAQ" (http://cran.r-project.org/bin/macosx/RMacOSX-FAQ.html): “Each binary distribution of R available through CRAN is build to use the X11 implementation of Tcl/Tk.
 Of course a X windows server has to be started first: this should happen automatically on OS X, provided it has been installed (it needs a separate install on Mountain Lion or later).
 The first time things are done in the X server there can be a long delay whilst a font cache is constructed; starting the server can take several seconds.”

 You might also run into encoding errors when you start up R (e.g. “WARNING: You're using a non-UTF8 locale” etc.).
 In that case, you should close R, open a new window in Applications > Terminal and execute the following line: